 A diagram like the one below appears on the screen:

 Sometimes it is possible to improve the forecast ability of astro cycles by using only part of price history data instead of all of it.
 The major parameter here is Stock Market memory (SM).
-By default, Timing Solution uses all available price history to analyze (was calculate before but I think analyze would be a better word, feel free to change if Im wrong) astro cycles:
+By default, Timing Solution uses all available price history to analyze astro cycles:

-To set a certain value of SM for this cycle, choose "Last Cycles" option and select number of cycles you want to use.
-As an example, we set SM=10 for the Annual Cycle we want to use:
+To set a certain value of SM for this cycle, choose "Last Cycles" option and select number of cycles to be used.
+As an example, we set SM=10 for the Annual Cycle below:

 This means that only the last 10 years of price history are used to calculate this cycle, and the price history beyond those 10 years is not considered.
-This is useful if we assume that Annual (or any other cycle) works the same way/keeps the same pattern within 10 full cycles and after that, the pattern is going to change.
+This is useful if we assume that Annual (or any other cycle) works the same way/keeps the same pattern within 10 full cycles and after that the pattern may change.
 You can read more about stock memory (SM) here.

 It is recommended to set stock memory to 5, 10, 20 and 50 (50 is for fast cycles, like Moon based cycles).